sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 - Helped with setup Service Worker
 - Set up continuous integration (automatic deployment) with Jenkins
 - User testing
+- Critical CSS fix

 ### Week 5
 - Help with writing the main readme
-- Write my own readme
+- Write my own individual readme
 - Help with design of the poster for the presentation

 ### Week 6